Webster County is named for Daniel Webster, who was the United States Secretary of State from 1841 to 1843 and from 1850 to 1852.

 Contractor: Russell Petrie

 Description: The building faces west and is a three story poured concrete structure.
-The west front has four large concrete pillars forming three rectangular arches, with the entrance in the center of the first story.
+The rectangular shaped building is located on landscaped grounds in the center of Dixon.
+The building has a raised basement.
+The west front has four large concrete pillars forming three rectangular arches, with the entrance in the centre of the first story.
 Above the arches is a clock.
-The roof line is flat.
 Two large Art Deco lamp are on either side of the wide steps.
+In the interior, the first story has a central hallway running from the entrance to the rear.
+The floor and half way up the walls are covered with green colored two-tone marble tiles.
+The second story has the courtroom and the old jail was housed on the third story.
+The building was a Works Project Administration project.

 Note: Works Project Administration provided a grant of $143,000.
 The courthouse is similar to the courthouse in Caldwell County.